 Antioxidant-rich foods include:

-These are all on the handy printable at the end of the post too!
+These are all on the handy printable offered in this post too!

 - Vitamin A: sweet potato, carrots, spinach, kale, mustard greens, collard greens, beet greens, turnip greens, swiss chard, winter squash, lettuce, bok choy, bell pepper, parsley, broccoli, asparagus, sea veggies, chili peppers, tomatoes, basil, papaya, shrimp, eggs.
 Vitamin A is a fat-soluble vitamin, so you will need to include fat with your meal in order to absorb it.
 However, you were already doing that, right?